jddamore/CCDA-fragment-validator/README.md

 `node app`

-Steps 1-5 are unncessary on future application starts.
+Steps 1-5 are unncessary on future application restarts.

-## Interface
+## Web application URLs

 Main (/): Webpage display a text box for fragments to be inserts.
 Results displayed to screen.

-Path (/validateAll): Webpage that updates Git repository and then reruns all schematron tests across files
+Check all repo samples (/validateAll): Webpage that updates Git repository and then reruns all schematron tests across files